Come on in to

 Originally from Manchester, England, Alex spent many years in broadcasting as a 'DJ', and as a a newsman, on various stations in N.S., Ont. and N.B.

-Interests: Puns, British comedy, hot cars, Chihuahuas, writing, proper grammar, cooking and puns.....and puns.
+Interests: Puns, soccer (Manchester United), British comedy, Classic cars, Chihuahuas, writing, proper grammar, cooking and puns.....and puns.

 Interests: Sailing his Nonsuch and helping any B.C.
 Men's Shed in any way.